We feel a great sadness when a person dies or is hurt on our land. © Traditional owner.

 - From 8.00 am: Uluru Climb closes am for the remainder of the day

 When the temperature is forecast to reach 40 degrees and above, the following tracks will close:

-- From 2.00 pm: The Lungkata Walk from base of climb to Kuniya Walk junction.
+- From 2.00 pm: The Lungkata Walk closes for the remainder of the day

 If you see an injured animal in the park - please notify staff in the Cultural Centre either in person or by phone 08 8956 1128.